zooniverse/front-end-monorepo/docs/arch/adr-30.md

 We will develop a simplified dropdown task in the new classifier in the FEM.
 Creating a simple dropdown task contains the following functionality:

 - Limited dropdown list options of a minimum (4) and of a maximum (20) number of options (justification: if less than 4, this can be a single choice task using radio buttons)
-- No cascading, dependencies, or affect on other select inputs
+- No cascading, dependencies, or effect on other select inputs
 - No free-text entry on the dropdown.
-It will be recommended to project builders use the new workflow steps feature to have a dropdown task and text task in a single step.
-TODO: link to ADR about workflow steps.
+It will be recommended to project builders use the new [workflow steps](https://github.com/zooniverse/front-end-monorepo/blob/master/docs/arch/adr-05.md) feature to have a dropdown task and text task in a single step.

 More complex dropdown tasks will be built in the future as separate task types based on analysis of actual usage in PFE.
 These will include: